TimAngus321/portfolio-redesign/README.md

 ## Add to next Version

+- Use cookies instead of localStorage to set expiry easily
 - Have skill card animations loop round continuously rather than reverse
 - Carousel skillset selector for mobile version of skills page
 - Replace home page animation with interactive framer motion gradient blob